hashgraph/hedera-services/platform-sdk/docs/proposals/inlinePces/inlinePcesProposal.md

 If the PCES is forced to flush after the last self event is created when freezing, then the PCES will be in a consistent state when restarted.
 However, this does not solve the problem if a deterministic crash affects all nodes, and it does not get us closer to the end-state of a simpler system.

+##### Other Methods For Writing

+We also explored several other APIs for writing events to disk (for example, memory mapped files).
+Of all the APIs we explored, the `FileChannel` API was the fastest and simplest to use.

 ---